-- (e) the activation of the peak shaving product shall not reduce cross-zonal capacity; - (f) the activation of the peak shaving product shall take place after the closure of the dayahead market and before the start of the balancing market; - (g) the peak shaving product shall not imply starting generation located behind the metering point. - 3.
+- (c) the procurement of the peak shaving product shall take place using a competitive bidding process, which can be continuous, with selection based on the lowest cost of meeting pre-defined technical and environmental criteria; - (d) contracts for a peak shaving product shall not be concluded more than two days a week before its activation and the contracting period shall be no longer than one day; - (e) the activation of the peak shaving product shall not reduce cross-zonal capacity; - (f) the activation of the peak shaving product shall take place before or within after the closure of the day-ahead market and may be done based on a predefined electricity pricebefore the start of the balancing market; - (g) the peak shaving product shall not imply starting fossil fuel-based generation located behind the metering point. - 3.
 The actual reduction of consumption resulting from the activation of a peak shaving product shall be measured against a baseline, reflecting the expected electricity consumption without the activation of the peak shaving product.
 Where a transmission system operator decides to procure a peak shaving product in accordance with paragraph 1 it Transmission system operators shall develop a baseline methodology in consultation with market participants and submit it to the regulatory authority. - 4.
 Regulatory authorities shall approve the proposal of the transmission system operators seeking to procure a peak shaving product and the baseline methodology submitted in accordance with paragraphs 2 and 3 or shall request the transmission system operators to amend the proposal where it does not meet the requirements set out in these paragraphs.